d2itechnology/at_newversion_notification/README.md

   at_newversion_notification: ^0.0.1
 ```
 ## Usage
-In main.dart file, first create an instance of the `AppNewVersion` class.
+In main.dart file, first create an instance of the `AtNewVersionNotification` class.
+`final atNewVersionNotific = AtNewVersionNotification();`

-Then Find your application package name and pass the value in andoidAppId and iOSAppId.
+Then Find your application package name and pass the value in andoidAppId, iOSAppId and

-For iOS, If your app is only available outside the U.S. App Store, then you should pass a two-letter country code in iOSAppStoreCountry.
-You can search the country code for a specific country.

-You can call the `showAlertDialogIfRequired` method in your Build Context, with the help of this a popup will automatically show based on your platform.
+pass `minimum version` in minimumVersion parameter.

+And calling `showAlertDialog` method with your app. `BuildContext` will check if app is applicable for updates or not.
+And based on platform the alert dialog will automatically open then user can go to the app store.

+`atNewVersionNotific.showAlertDialog(context: context);`